"The tour was really great. I was very surprised about the beautiful country and even more the great beers." Fiona, The Netherlands.

 Producers of: Burren Red Ale, Burren Gold, Burren Stout

-We will enjoy a buffet lunch at White Gypsy brewery in Co Tipperary combining local meats and cheeses with the beers.
+On our last day, we will be treated to a fabulous artisan lunch at White Gypsy brewery in Co Tipperary combining local meats, salads and cheeses with the beers.
 Cuilan the owner & brewer at White Gypsy is one of the early pioneers of Irish brewing and has built up a great reputation for his quality beers recently bottling for the restaurant trade.
 He will talk us through his unique style over lunch and a tour of his state of the art brewery.
 White Gypsy pride themselves on sourcing as many ingredients as possible for their delicious beers locally, even testing the Irish climate by trying to grow their own hops.
 It is one of Ireland's most progressive breweries and are at the forefront of the country’s brewing renaissance.

 Breweries: White Gypsy, Templemore, County Tipperary